-The proprietor of the Columbia Bottling Company, Bernard (sometimes Barnett) Sandrowitz was listed in the 1897 and 1898 Trow NYC Business Directory under “mineral water” at 330 Stanton Street.
+The proprietor of the Columbia Bottling Company, Bernard (sometimes Barnett) Sandrowitz was first listed as a bottler in the 1894 NYC General Directory with a business address of 84 Columbia St., and a home address of 109 Columbia St. By 1897 and 1898 the Trow NYC Business Directory listed the business under “mineral water” at 330 Stanton Street.

 The Columbia Bottling Company was first listed in the 1900 NYC Corporation and Copartnership Directory at 330 Stanton Street .
 They also appear in the 1901 New York State Factory Inspection Report with 8 employees.
 In 1902 the company moved to 734 East 6th Street and remained listed there through 1909 with Bernard Sandrowitz as proprietor.

 The January 15, 1909 issue of the “American Bottler” announced that the business had incorporated.

 The incorporation is announced of the Columbia Bottling Co 734 East 6th Street New York to bottle water and beverages: capital $ 5,000.
 The incorporators are: Harry Schiffman No 135 E 115th St, Leon Katz No 1461 Fifth Avenue, Samuel Slonim No 1590 Lexington Ave, all of New York.

 In 1910 the business changed their name in the directories to the Columbia Bottling Works but remained at the 734 East 6th Street location.
 Sandrowitz continued to be listed with the company in the Copartnership and Corporation Directories so I assume that he continued to run/manage the business.